bcgov/design-system/components/radio/README.md

 This component has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
 This component successfully includes the following accessibility features:

 ### Screenreaders
+(coming soon)

+### Target Areas
+* Radio buttons have been increased in size from default settings

+### Text Size
-* Proper ALT labels are included
+* Radio button labels are at least 18px
-* Language tag has been set to english
-* List items and radio status are labelled properly

 ### Colour Contrast
-* Contrast ratios are at least 7:1 for normal text and 4.5:1 for large text
+* Contrast ratios are at least 7:1 for radio labels and radio buttons

 ### Keyboard Navigation
-* Supports tab navigation for use without a mouse
+* Radio button selection supported by tab navigation for use without a mouse

 ### Learn More
 * Accessibility Contacts in Government